 The riding in the paddock of any pit bikes or mini bikes is not allowed.
 Riding of any Quad in the paddock is restricted to walking pace in 1st gear at tick over & not exceeding 5mph either directly from & to the race a rider is competing in, any rider or connected entourage riding at any other time on any machine or above 5mph will be excluded from the meeting with the loss of the riders points.

 Helmets must be worn in the correct manner at all times when a quad is under powered movement and the cut-out lanyard must be attached to the rider.
 In line with 2019 ACU rules, it is also now compulsory for riders to wear chest and back protection, with an ACU advisory request to also wear a body/kidney belt.

 All competitors are responsible for theirs & their entourage taking away all rubbish from the venue; anyone found to be creating or leaving rubbish may be excluded from future NETT-Mx events.
 Always check the area around you before you leave the paddock; bin bags are available free of charge.

 All Generators must be switched off by 11pm.and not started before 7 am

 Competitor’s engines must not be started before scrutineering is called for or after the last race of the day.

 Engine kill switch devices will be tested at scrutineering.

-Any Persons found to be cheating or being abusive to any committee members will be disqualified from the NETT / NORA and QRS clubs.
+Any Persons found to be cheating or being abusive to any committee members will be disqualified from the NETT club.